top of page

 4. Proof of accommodation for students

 Proof of accommodation is not mandatory at the beginning of the visa process.
-Unlike with family reunification or other residence permits, students are usually required to provide proof of financial means of subsistence.
+Unlike with family reunification or other residence permits, students are generally required to provide proof of financial means of subsistence.
 However, some immigration authorities require information about the planned accommodation or a reservation confirmation for plausibility checks.
 Most students, for example, provide a letter of acceptance from a student residence hall .

-However, after entering Germany, an address must be registered in order to obtain a residence permit.
+However, after entering Germany, an address must be registered to obtain a residence permit.
 Therefore, students should start looking for accommodation early.
 Rent is already included in living expenses (approximately €325 in the BAföG rate) and does not need to be documented separately.

-Contact us
+Contact Us

 Are you looking for a lawyer specializing in German immigration and visa law?
 We are happy to assist you with residence procedures before embassies, immigration authorities, and administrative courts.
-Our specialised attorneys are always by your side.
 Contact us to book an online appointment with a German immigration lawyer!

 5. FAQ Living expenses for students